-Philips may permit in certain circumstances the installation or enabling of third-party software directly by a Philips-qualified service engineer, but always under explicit published guidance of Philips and only to be applied to the particular system and version covered by the Philips written authorization.
+Philips may permit in certain circumstances the installation or enabling of third-party software directly by a Philips-qualified Service Engineer, but always under explicit published guidance of Philips and only to be applied to the particular system and version covered by the Philips written authorization.

-Prior to considering the installation or enablement of any third-party software on a Philips product, you should contact your local Philips service representative to determine if your particular product has been qualified for that specific software and, if so, what restrictions may apply.
+Prior to considering the install or enablement of any third party software on a Philips product, you should contact your local Philips service representative to determine if your particular product has been qualified for that specific software and, if so, what restrictions may apply.

-It is essential to understand that any unauthorized modification of a Philips medical device or system (e.g., product firewall changes, software patches, security software, utilities, games, music files or other software programs) can adversely affect system performance or safety in unpredictable ways, thereby depriving your staff and their patients of protections afforded by Philips, as well as risking compliance with regulatory and quality requirements.
+It is essential to understand that any unauthorized modification of a Philips medical device or system (e.g., product firewall changes, software patches, security software, utilities, games, music files, other software programs, etc.) can adversely affect system performance or safety in unpredictable ways, thereby depriving your staff and their patients of protections afforded by Philips, regulatory, and quality requirements.
 Possible detrimental side effects of these installations or modifications might include:

-- Opening or widening of pathways that allow a compromise of access or control - 2.
+- 1. Opening or widening of pathways could allow a compromise of access or control - 2.
 Introduction of viruses, spyware, Trojans, backdoor access, or other remote agents - 3.
 Installation of unauthorized updates that could lead to product and system vulnerabilities

-Should you suspect or know of any unauthorized modifications to your Philips product or solution, you should immediately report it to Philips Customer Services or your Philips Field Service Engineer, who will assist you in determining the appropriate action.
+Should you suspect or know of any unauthorized modifications to your Philips product or solution, you should immediately report it to Philips Customer Services or your Field Service Engineer who will assist you in determining the appropriate action.

-Philips Remote Services
+Philips Remote Service

-The global, web-based Philips Remote Services (PRS) network connects many of your Philips systems to our advanced service resources.
-This state-of-the-art design provides your equipment with a single point-of-network access to on-site Philips equipment using Virtual Private Network technologies.
-This tunnel approach was developed to provide a best-in-class remote service solution that secures the connection through explicit authorization and authentication control with encryption of all of the information in the service session.
+Philips has created a global, web-based Philips Remote Services network (PRS) connects many of your Philips systems to our advanced service resources.
+This state-of-the-art design provides your equipment with a single pointof-network access to on-site Philips equipment using Virtual Private Network technologies.
+This secure tunnel approach was developed to provide a best-in-class remote service solution that secures the connection through explicit authorization and authentication cont with encryption of all of the informatic in the service session.